Ludvig Sandöe Ipsen: Early life and education

 He trained as an architect at the Royal Danish Academy of Fine Arts, School of Architecture in Copenhagen.
 In 1860, shortly after graduation, he entered the military, serving in the engineering corps and participating in the Second Schleswig War in 1864.

 Career

 After military service, Ipsen worked for a few years in the office of a Copenhagen architect before emigrating to the United States.
-He found work with the Boston architect Henry Walker Hartwell, and was later a member of the firm Hartwell & Swasey.
+He found work with the Boston architect Henry W. Hartwell, and was later a member of the firm Hartwell & Swasey.
 By 1875, he had abandoned the practice of architecture in favor of the decorative arts and illustration.
 He did, however, return to architecture at least once, for the design of a crematorium chapel.

 Book illustration

 Ibsen was employed as a staff illustrator by the James R. Osgood publishing firm in Boston and also worked for several other local publishers.